theodore-norvell/cogent/README.md

 * If not P and Q, the situation is similar.
 Only the transition from D to E fires.
 * If P and Q, then both the transition from B to C and the transition from D to E will fire and the transition from A to F will be blocked by pre-emption.

-When two vanilla transitions fire in concurrently, as in the previous example, they actually go sequentially on the same thread, so there is no need to worry about mutual exclusion and race conditions between x and y.
+When two vanilla transitions fire concurrently, as in the previous example, they actually go sequentially on the same thread, so there is no need to worry about mutual exclusion and race conditions between x and y.
 The generated code will follow this algorithm:

 1. if P : exit B; do x; enter C
 1. if Q : exit D; do y; enter E
-1. if neither of the above happened: exit B; exit A's upper region; exit D; exit A's lower region; exit A; do z; enter F
+1. if neither of the above happened (i.e. P and Q were both false when evaluated): exit B; exit A's upper region; exit D; exit A's lower region; exit A; do z; enter F

 or the same with the first two lines swapped.
 Likewise the exits on the last line could happen in an alternative order